mayankmahavar111/Operating-System/README.md

 this will install all the necessary requirements

-now for running the operating system type make in the operating system directory
+now for running the operating system type "make" in the operating system directory